Yanam: Literacy

-Yanam has a literacy rate of 80%, higher than the national average of 74.04%, with male literacy at 84% and female literacy at 77%.
+Yanam has a literacy rate of 79.5%, higher than the national average of 74.04%, with male literacy at 82.8% and female literacy at 76.3%.

 French nationality

-After liberation, the French government offered citizenship to the people living in colonies of French India, i.e., Pondichéry, Mahé, Karikal and Yanaon.
+After liberation, the French government offered citizenship to the people living in colonies of French India, i.e., Pondichéry, Mahé, Karikal and Yanam.
 French law made it easy for thousands of colons, ethnic or national French from former colonies of North and East Africa, India and Indochina to live in mainland France.

 In Yanam, some 10,000 people chose French nationality.
 According to some estimates, nearly 120 to 150 Telugu families from former French India live in France.
 On the other hand, there are some French nationals living in Yanam and enjoying French pension (In Telugu, Guddi Pinchanu).

 The Yanam French Peoples Association was formed and its president is Penupothu Suryanarayan.
 As of the 2000s, around 80 French nationals live in Yanam.